FedeGaleano/LittleWebGameEngine/README.md

   },

   // Input Reaction
+  /* each method for pressed, released and fired has the name of the 'code' property of the event
+     that will be binded to it, like 'KeyD, 'AltLeft', 'Space', etc */
   pressed: {
-    /* each method has the name of the 'code' property of the event that will be binded to it, like 'KeyD, 'AltLeft', 'Space', etc */ Space() {
+     Space() {
      }
   },